midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - optionally, coin ciphertext,
 - optionally, contract address, if a contract received the original coin

+Transaction hash is not a reliable identifier of a Midnight transaction because it is possible for transaction to be merged with another one.
+Instead, any value commitment can be used - they are part of transaction data and remain unchanged when transactions are merged.

 ## State management

 Wallet has a state, which needs accurate maintenance in order to be able to use coins in a transaction.
 Minimally, it consists of the data needed to spend coins: